 New York’s Comparative Negligence Law

 Fault is arguably the most important aspect of personal injury cases, and New York uses a legal doctrine known as comparative negligence to determine fault.
 It allows the injured victim to receive compensation even if they were partially at fault for the accident that hurt them.
 New York’s comparative negligence rule states that injured parties can recover damages if fault is shared between the parties, but any compensation awarded will be reduced by their percentage of fault.
+New York follows a “pure” comparative negligence system, meaning a plaintiff can recover compensation even if they are 99% at fault, as long as another party holds at least 1% of the blame.

 For example, suppose Bethany and Marcus were in a car accident.
 Bethany was awarded $30,000 for her injuries, but she was also found to be 25% at fault for the collision.
 Her $30,000 would be reduced by 25%, making the total she receives $22,500.